open-telemetry/opentelemetry-dotnet-instrumentation/docs/plugins.md

     {
         // My custom logic here
         // Please note this method is common to set the resource for trace, logs and metrics.
-        // This method could be overriden by ConfigureTracesOptions, ConfigureMeterProvider and ConfigureLogsOptions
+        // This method could be overridden by ConfigureTracesOptions, ConfigureMeterProvider and ConfigureLogsOptions
         // by calling SetResourceBuilder with new object.

         return builder;